All rights reserved ®

 It is the ability to facilitate and moderate discussions with an agile dynamic that gets all participants (even the most reserved) to lend their perspective and commit to the decisions made, managing “with a deft touch” overly talkative people and “grenade throwers” who block the discussion, and having the flexibility to modify the dynamics of the meeting or workshop when it is not working and a change would help to better meet its goal.

 You show a low degree of development, which suggests that your facilitation of meetings involves the discussion participants in an asymmetrical way, that you have difficulty in handling certain profiles with a tendency to “hijack” the dialogue or disrupt it, and that you lack the flexibility to redirect the dynamics when necessary.

 ABILITY TO "READ" OTHERS

-Your diagnosis reveals difficulty in collaborating with people from other areas of the organisation or from other companies —which often tend to have different priorities to yours— and managing to align efforts when there is no direct hierarchical relationship.
-In matrix organisations, this ability is critical to being able to lead cross-cutting projects involving various areas and to align different teams under the same objective.
-You need to learn to create an environment of trust that attracts others to work alongside you, to collaborate actively in teams made up of people from different areas or organisations, and to achieve good results for everyone in a consensual way and not by mere hierarchical coercion.
+Your diagnosis reveals difficulty in collaborating with people from other areas of the organisation or from other companies -who often have priorities that differ to yours- and in aligning efforts when there is no direct hierarchical relationship.
+In matrix organisations, this capability is critical to lead cross-functional projects that involve several areas and to align different teams under the same goal.
+You need to learn to build an environment of trust that attracts others to work alongside you, to collaborate actively in teams comprising people from different areas or organisations, and to achieve healthy results for everyone in a consensual manner without resorting to the pecking order.